alphadose/ZenQ/README.md

 ZenQ is even faster than golang native channels making it suitable for low-latency operations Benchmarking code available [here](https://github.com/alphadose/ZenQ/tree/main/benchmarks)

+Note that if you run the benchmarks with `--race` flag then ZenQ will perform slower because the `--race` flag slows down the atomic operations in golang.
+Under normal circumstances, ZenQ will outperform golang native channels.

 ```bash
 $ go run benchmarks/main.go